 The final stage of the process takes place on Jan.
 6, 2017.
 Members of the Senate and the House meet to tally the votes.
 Vice President Joseph Biden is expected to oversee the count.

-If there is no consensus in the outcome of the vote on Dec.
+If there is no consensus in the vote’s outcome on Dec.
 19, then it is up to the House of Representatives to vote for one of the top three candidates for the presidency, and the Senate chooses the vice president.

-After all the votes are counted and the challenges are settled, the final step will be the inauguration of the new president on Jan.
+After all the votes are counted and the challenges are settled, the final step will be the new president’s inauguration on Jan.
 20, 2017.

 By Cathy Milne

 Library of Congress: E-Version of The Federalist Papers

 Library of Congress: H.R.3660 – Ethics Reform Act of 1989-101st Congress (1989-1990)